 by Rev. Canon Stewart Murray, Incumbent at St Barnabas, Ottawa

 An opportunity that I enjoy while on holidays is going to different Churches on Sunday mornings to share in the offering of the Eucharist.
-I am always impressed by the diversity of Churches and how each Parish has made the Eucharist celebration a reflection of their particular community .
-Whether it be a service lead by a Praise/worship team or the quiet said Eucharist of the traditional 8am service, one is touched by the faith and hope that the service embodies.
-I have found the welcome in every Parish that I have had the privilege worshiping with to be genuine and helpful.
+I am always impressed by the diversity of churches and how each parish has made the Eucharist celebration a reflection of their particular community.
+Whether it be a service lead by a praise/worship team or the quiet said Eucharist of the traditional 8am service, one is touched by the faith and hope that the service embodies.
+I have found the welcome in every parish that I have had the privilege of worshiping with to be genuine and helpful.
 I have learned so much about the value of diversity in worship and to see how Christ makes himself known in the breaking of Bread in the midst his people.
-I have also enjoyed hearing homilies from both clergy and laity in my Summer sojourn and been challenged and encouraged by what was shared.
+I have also enjoyed hearing homilies from both clergy and laity in my summer sojourn and been challenged and encouraged by what was shared.

-Finally, the more relaxed pace of the Summer gives us the opportunity to reconnect with family and friends.
-To spend time with those that we love and who love us.
-So often in the business of our lives we fail to simple enjoy being with those most precious to us and tell them of our love for them.
+Finally, the more relaxed pace of the summer gives us the opportunity to reconnect with family and friends, to spend time with those we love and who love us.
+So often, in the business of our lives, we fail to simple enjoy being with those most precious to us and tell them of our love for them.